- Pest Type: Weed

 Kochia is a drought-tolerant weed of dryland grain crops, rangeland, pastures, and waste areas.

 Introduced as an ornamental for its bright red autumn color, kochia escaped to become naturalized throughout most of the northern half of the United States and western and southwestern rangelands.
-Significance of this weed is increasing eastward as well,
+Significance of this weed is increasing eastward as well.
+It is one of the most abundant weeds in the Canadian prairie provinces.

 The inflorescence is similar to that of the closely related common lambsquarters.
 It can also resemble mugwort.
 However, the leaves of kochia are narrow, whereas those of both common lambsquarters and mugwort are toothed or lobed and considerably wider than kochia leaves.